emmt/OptimPack/julia/README.md

 value.

-## Non-Linear Conjugate Gradient (NLCG)
+## Nonlinear Conjugate Gradient (NLCG)

-The solution `x` can be computed by one of the implemented non-linear conjugate gradient methods with:
+The solution `x` can be computed by one of the implemented nonlinear conjugate gradient methods with:
 ```julia
 x = OptimPack.nlcg(fg!, x0, method)